aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-file-to-pdfa/_index.md

 Convert the file using the Document class Convert method.
 Before converting the PDF to PDF/A compliant file, validate the PDF using the Validate method.
 The validation result is stored in an XML file and then this result is also passed to the Convert method.
 You can also specify the action for the elements which cannot be converted using the ConvertErrorAction enumeration

+>Try online.
+You can check the quality of Aspose.PDF conversion and view the results online at this link [products.aspose.app/pdf/conversion/pdf-to-pdfa1a](https://products.aspose.app/pdf/conversion/pdf-to-pdfa1a)

 ## Convert PDF file to PDF/A-1b
 The following code snippet shows how to convert PDF files to PDF/A-1b compliant PDF.
 ```